 A generalist with relevant interdisciplinary expertise may be an opportune alternative because of the relative ease, efficiency, and cost of administering a single expert.
-A good generalist serves analogously to a reconnaissance pilot over a battlefield.
+A good generalist serves analogously to an armed reconnaissance pilot over a battlefield.

 In multiple cases I have been involved with over the past few years an extensive array of technologies were germane.
-Relevant bits of solar astronomy, color science, human visual acuity, signal processing, etc. were required to fashion a virtuous case.
+Relevant bits of solar astronomy, color science, human visual acuity, signal processing, digital image compression, etc. were required to fashion a virtuous case.